rbingham97/IDD_HologramProject/README.md

 <img src="/images/mic.jpg" width="100" />

 As mentioned in the proposal, I ordered a high quality mic to improve the functionality of the Lab 6 speech recognition code, and this mic works great plug and play.
 I implemented a really clean UI for this part where it just sticks out of a hole in the casing, and since it's connected to the Pi via USB, this also holds the Pi in place.
-Not much to discuss here, the speech recognition for now works with the activation button exactly as it did in Lab 6.
+Not much to discuss here, the speech recognition for now works with the activation button exactly as it did in Lab 6 (see "speechRecog.py").
 Future work will involve writing a central hub for the hologram to take in the speech recognition output and display video accordingly.
 I didn't get to this task, but will likely work with Ilan's suggestion to use a Kiosk mode browser window.

 ## Demo Videos